impress-org/givewp/README.md

 - `npm run watch` — Compiles all assets for development one time and then watches for changes, supporting [BrowserSync](https://laravel-mix.com/docs/5.0/browsersync)
 - `npm run hot` — Compiles all assets for development one time and then watches for [hot replacement](https://laravel-mix.com/docs/5.0/hot-module-replacement)
 - `npm run dev` — Compiles all assets for production one time

+## Packages

+Parts of the codebase are separated out into packages, making the repository a "monorepo".
+This allows for related functionality to be maintained in the same repository, but allows for technical differences in development.0

+Packages are managed using NPM "workspaces" and NPM commands can be passed to individial packages using the `-w` flag and are namespaced as `@givewp/{package-name}`.

+### Form Builder Packages

+`@givewp/form-builder`

+The Form Builder package, also known internally as Givenberg, uses WordPress Gutenberg components to create a custom block editor (not to be confused with THE WordPress Block Editor, which is the main product built with the Gutenberg components).

+Local development uses Create React App and can be run outside of the context of WordPress.Packages

+To develop the Form Builder locally run `npm run start -w @givewp/form-builder` to start the local environment.

+To build the Form Builder for use in the context of WordPress run `npm run build -w @givewp/form-builder`.
+This will create a build inside of the plugin which is used by the corresponding domain in the `src/FormBuilder` directory.